OpenFOSS/Standalone-Product/index.md

  <a name="code-2"></a>
 ## Code Contribution #2 TRUNK-3401
 ### Description

-TRUNK-3401 is an OpenMRS backlog issue that addresses a bug that was discovered in OpenMRS version 1.9.
-If a call is made to encounter.setProvider(User) method in api/src/main/java/org/openmrs/api/impl/ProviderServiceImpl.java and the User does not have a Provider object associated, it throws an error.
-Though the current version at the time of writing this note was 2.1, the OpenMRS community wanted this method fixed to provide backwards-compatibility and support for modules that use this method.
+TRUNK-3401 is an OpenMRS backlog user story that had been outstanding since 2012.
+This user story addressed a bug that was discovered in an older version of OpenMRS.
+In order to provide backwards compatibility, the OpenMRS community wanted an existing method to be updated to automatically handle missing medical providers.
+Our teams changes resolved this issue and allowed for users of older versions of OpenMRS to easily upgrade.
-The specifications stated the following requirements to fix the bug:
-1. Create a convenience method in ProviderServiceImp.java class that takes a user and creates a Provider for them.
-2. Create a Provider record object for the User if the Provider is not already assigned to this User.
-3. An exception should be thrown if the Provider Object could not be created for the user.

-OpenFOSS team added value to OpenMRS by making the following changes to satisfy the requirements:
+OpenFOSS team resolved this user story by contributing the following:

-* We added a method to the interface to ensure that the method is always implemented by any inheriting classes.
-* We added some tests to ensure that we got the desired outcome which also increased the test coverage.
+We added tests to ensure that we got the desired outcome, which ensures this code does not regress in the future.
-* Then created a method to allow a user to be assigned a Provider object if none is already assigned and if the Provider is already assigned, it will return the Provider.
+We created a method allowing a patient to be assigned a medical provider if one does not exist for a patient.
+If the provider is already assigned, it will return the existing provider.

-We made a number of GitHub pull requests for this issue, and the OpenMRS developer community responded with a number of recommendations that are reflected in the current pull request.
-Some changes included, the addition of logging as well as the message to be logged, and the order of the if/else checks in the method.
+Our contribution also reflects recommendations made by the OpenMRS community members.
+Including:
+Additional logging
+Re-ordering of conditional checks within our contribution.
-This information is important to ensure that any new changes made for this issue do not regress the code and intent.
+Documentation changes within our code to ensure that any new changes made to this method do not regress the code and intent.

+OpenMRS' automated code review of this contribution, showed that we met all of their quality standards, which included (but were not limited to):
+* Passing integration testing
+* Increasing the product's overall code coverage
+* Adhering to style conventions.
+All of the above can be found in the GitHub pull request for this user story.

 ### Links
 * [Pull Request](Code-Contributions/TRUNK-3401/Pull_Request/2625.html)